-- Your pet's diet should be meat based (high protein) - Meat that that is lean and has as little fat content as possible.
+- Your pet's diet should be meat-based (high protein) - Meat that is lean and has as little fat content as possible.
 We recommend skinless chicken breasts, lean mince, raw food such as Doggobone or healthy prepared frozen meals from Vondi's.
 Due to the frozen nature of Doggobone and Vondi's, these can be purchased directly from our Feelgood Pets store in Unit 6, Westlake Lifestyle Centre, Westlake, Cape Town.

 - Avoid vegetables like sweet potato and potato in general as they are high in sugar and carbohydrate.